Ali Shariati: Biography

 The same year he joined Ebrahim Yazdi, Mostafa Chamran and Sadegh Qotbzadeh in founding the Freedom Movement of Iran abroad.
-In 1962, he continued studying sociology and the history of religions in Paris, and followed the courses of Islamic scholar Louis Massignon, Jacques Berque and the sociologist Georges Gurvitch.
+In 1962, he continued studying sociology and the history of religions in Paris and followed the courses of Islamic scholar Louis Massignon, Jacques Berque and the sociologist Georges Gurvitch.
 He also came to know the philosopher Jean-Paul Sartre that same year, and published Jalal Al-e Ahmad's book Gharbzadegi (or Occidentosis) in Iran.

 Shariati then returned to Iran in 1964, where he was arrested and imprisoned for engaging in subversive political activities while in France.
 He was released after a few weeks, at which point he began teaching at the University of Mashhad.

-Shariati next went to Tehran, where he began lecturing at the Hosseiniye Ershad Institute.
+Shariati went to Tehran, where he began lecturing at the Hosseiniye Ershad Institute.
 These lectures were hugely popular among his students and were spread by word of mouth throughout all economic sectors of society, including the middle and upper classes, where interest in his teachings began to grow.

-His continued success again aroused the interest of the government, which arrested him, along with many of his students.
-Widespread pressure from the people, and an international outcry, eventually led to his release on 20 March 1975, after eighteen months in solitary confinement.
+His continued success again aroused the interest of the government.
+He was arrested, along with many of his students.
+Widespread pressure from the people and an international outcry eventually led to his release on 20 March 1975, after eighteen months in solitary confinement.

 Shariati was allowed to leave for England.
-He died three weeks later in a Southampton hospital under "mysterious circumstances", but in Ali Rahnema's biography of Shariati, he is said to have died of a heart attack.
-He is buried next to Sayyidah Zaynab, the granddaughter of the Islamic prophet Muhammad, and the daughter of Ali, in Damascus, where Iranian pilgrims often visit.
+Shortly after, on 18 June 1977, he was found dead in Southampton at the house he was renting from psychology professor Doctor Butterworth.
+He is believed to have been killed by the SAVAK, the Iranian security service during the time of the Shah.
+However, in Ali Rahnema's biography of Shariati, he is said to have died of a heart attack under mysterious circumstances, although no hospital or medical records have been found.
+He is buried next to Sayyidah Zaynab, the granddaughter of the Islamic prophet Muhammad and the daughter of Ali, in Damascus.
+Iranian pilgrims often visit his grave.